Adding extra effort builds your health gains, and lowers your weight

 Walking 3km a week is a very achievable target.
 Most people fail in their exercise goals because they are too ambitious.
-This is not too ambitious.
+3km a week is far too unambitious.

-In fact, 3km a week is too modest a target.
-It tells you that you can control your weight gain with a small effort but applied consistently.
+In fact, even walking 3km a day is too modest a target.
+This tells you that you can control your weight gain with a small effort but applied consistently.

 It's generally accepted today that aiming for a minimum of 4,400 steps per day is a beneficial goal.
 Making a 3km walk part of your daily routine will ensure that you will hit that target.